Isolated Progressive Cardiac Conduction Disease

 • Isolated: Occurring in a structurally normal heart

-Isolated PCCD patients typically present with early-onset (age < 50 years), progressive conduction system disease manifest as one or more of the following:
+Patients with isolated PCCD typically present with early-onset (age < 50 years) progressive conduction system disease, which manifests as one or more of the following:

 Isolated PCCD results predominantly from mutations in SCN5A, the gene that encodes the Nav1.5 channel responsible for the inward sodium (INa) current.
 Inheritance is typically in an autosomal dominant pattern.
-Overlap syndromes with the long QT syndrome and with Brugada syndrome have been reported.
+Overlap syndromes with the long QT syndrome and with Brugada syndrome have been reported (1).

 The disorder is manifest by ECG changes including prolonged PR interval, widened P wave, widened QRS complex, AV block, right bundle branch block, left anterior hemiblock, left posterior hemiblock, left bundle branch block, or nonspecific interventricular conduction block.
 Patients also have a higher risk of sudden death.